 One of Billas’ fondest memories of Shenandoah was being elected president of the Organization of Arts Management Students.
 This position helped her refine her leadership skills and allowed her to meet some amazing people, some of whom she still keeps in touch with today.

 Billas truly believes that her arts management classes at Shenandoah prepared her for the grant-writing and fundraising career field.
 “I actually had to write a grant in one of my arts management classes and learn about fundraising at a non-profit organization,” said Billas.
 “I must say, I haven’t met many other grant-writers who learned to grant-write in their undergraduate education.”
-She is very grateful for former Director of Arts Management and Associate Professor of Philosophy and Arts Administration Constance DeVereaux for all of her support.
+She is very grateful for former Director of Arts Management and Associate Professor of Philosophy and Arts Administration Constance DeVereaux and all of her support.
 She says she never would have learned about grant-writing or improved her overall writing without DeVereaux’s assistance.
 Billas still references the books DeVereaux assigned her class on occasion.